tomohiroliu22/Signal-to-Nosie-Ratio-GAN-Pytorch-Implementation-/README.md

 This project describes the SNRGAN model, which introduce 4 noise into real source domain, real target domain, fake source domain, and fake target domain, respectively.
 This project is modified from junyanz/pytorch-CycleGAN-and-pix2pix project.

+## Model Introduction
+The SNRGAN introduces 4 noises to increase the robustness of the image translation and also improve the quality of the converted images.
+This framework is utilized in OCT and H&E image translation, which can not only prevent the artifacts generated in fake OCT images but also enhance the translation accuracy for H&E images.

 ## Dataset format
 You should check out the size of A domain images are the same with B domain image.